Vibration Frequency: How Sound Can Affect Blood Flow

 Brain Processing of Sound

-Understanding the brain’s role in processing sound is essential for exploring the potential medical applications of vibration frequency.
-By examining how the brain interprets sound, we can gain insight into how sound waves might be used to improve health and well-being.
+Understanding the brain's role in processing sound is essential for exploring the potential medical applications of raising vibrational frequency.

 Medical Applications of Vibration Frequency